theartofcomputerprogramming/meetup/README.md

 After the break, we'll do some exercises.

+Exercises are posted at https://github.com/theartofcomputerprogramming/exercises/tree/master/fasc_1_mmix_chap_1_basic_concepts/sec_1.3.2_the_mmix_assembly_language - anyone may contribute solutions or partial work to the repo at any time.

 If there's time, we'll see a demo of the commandline **MMIX** simulator `mmix` and **MMIX** assembler `mmixal` tools (https://mmix.cs.hm.edu/src) that are very useful for practicing **MMIX** programming.
 Both tools are free and open source like the MMIX Visual Debugger seen in previous meetups.

 **Note on MMIX and MIX**